cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 ---
 order: 2
-title: "Cube.js Backend with MongoDB"
+title: "Cube.js API with MongoDB"
 ---

 _Feel free to jump to the [next part](cube-js-backend-with-big-query) if you want to use BigQuery instead of